Geometry Wars: Retro Evolved: Development

 The game initially started out as a way for the team at Bizarre Creations to test out the Xbox controller while making Project Gotham Racing.
 The team included the game as an extra in the sequel not expecting very much.
 When the creators realized how popular the game was they decided to work on a stand-alone game for the 360's Live Arcade.
 For the standalone version, which eventually grew to become Retro Evolved, creator Stephen Cakebread initially wanted to make the game have a more linear structure where the players would progress through levels.
 However, Cakebread soon became aware of the game Mutant Storm and realized that a level-based structure would make Retro Evolved almost identical and thus decided to drop it.

 The soundtrack was composed by Chris Chudley from Audioantics who created the music for all of the series up until Dimensions.

 Reception

-Geometry Wars: Retro Evolved received positive reviews from critics.
-On Metacritic, the game holds scores of 76/100 for the PC version based on 7 reviews and 86/100 for the Xbox 360 version based on 26 reviews.
+Geometry Wars: Retro Evolved received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.